rgferrari/masters-project/README.md

 ## Methodology

-The idea is to create a clustering algorithm based in relationships Each point goal is to gatter alies to survive a combat When a point survive a combat, it strenghtens its relationships with its teammates.
+The goal is to create a clustering algorithm based in relationships between agents.
+Each point goal is to gatter alies to survive a combat.
+When a point survive a combat, it strenghtens its relationships with its teammates.
 If a point loses a combat, it will weaken its relationships with its